huseyinaltnbs/Project_Showcase/Portfolio/README.md

 Please refer to the **Contact** section screenshot for ways to get in touch.

 ---
-**Note:** This repository contains only visual screenshots of the website, not the source code.
+**Note:** This repository contains only visual materials (screenshots and demo GIF), not the source code.